 Museum of History and Industry – MOHAI Youth Advisors

-Youth Advisors get a behind-the-scenes look at the museum, offer feedback and input on MOHAI projects, and plan teen events and resources at the museum.
+Get a behind-the-scenes look at the museum, offer feedback and input on MOHAI projects, and plan teen events and resources at the museum.
+Earn service hours or a monthly stipend of $100.

 Northwest African American Museum – Youth Curator Program